Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Results

 \subsubsection{Flooded Open Area Mapping}

-This section provides the experimental results obtained using the ADAGE framework for detecting flooded open and flooded urban areas from pre-flood and post-flood SAR data.
-In this experiment, a deep learning model was trained using rule-based labeled data, and the channel groups used for the labeling process were regarded as reference explanations.
-The ADAGE framework configuration described in Table \ref{tab:tab4} was applied for the experiments.
-Experiments were repeated 10 times using U-Net and U-Net++ models with a ResNet50 encoder.
-Regarding flooded open areas, Table \ref{tab:tab6} summarizes the mean and standard deviation of four performance metrics, along with the alignment score for the reference explanation $\text{RE}_\text{case2-1}$, which indicates that flooded open areas are annotated based on the SAR intensity channel group.
+This section presents the experimental results of the ADAGE framework for flooded open and flooded urban area mapping using pre- and post-flood SAR data.
+The DLSS-RS models were trained using rule-based labeled data, and the channel groups used for the labeling process were regarded as reference explanations.
+The ADAGE framework configuration summarized in Table \ref{tab:tab4} was used throughout the experiments.
+Each experiment was repeated 10 times using the same three DLSS-RS models as in the previous experiments: U-Net and U-Net++ with a ResNet-50 encoder, and SegFormer with a MiT-B3 encoder.
+For flooded open area mapping, Table \ref{tab:tab6} reports the mean and standard deviation of four performance metrics, along with the alignment score for the reference explanation $\text{RE}_\text{case2-1}$, which states that flooded open areas are annotated using the SAR intensity channel group.

-In SAR-based flooded open areas mapping, flood mapping performance varied across test regions.
-Specifically, both U-Net and U-Net++ achieved high IoU scores in Weihui (84.12\% and 83.61\%) and Jubba (81.03\% and 82.16\%), with standard deviations below 2.1\%, indicating stable performance.
-In contrast, lower IoU values were observed in the NovaKakhovka region (43.44\% for U-Net and 43.17\% for U-Net++), along with increased variation.
-Although the results differed by region, the overall performance of U-Net and U-Net++ was similar, and both models produced consistent results within each region.
+In SAR-based flooded open area mapping, segmentation performance varied across the three test regions.
+Specifically, U-Net and U-Net++ achieved high IoU scores in the Weihui (84.12\% and 83.61\%) and Jubba (81.03\% and 82.16\%) regions.
+In both regions, the IoU standard deviations remained below 2.1\%, indicating stable model performance across repeated experiments.
+In contrast, lower IoU scores were observed in the NovaKakhovka region (43.44\% for U-Net, 43.17\% for U-Net++, and 41.33\% for SegFormer), accompanied by larger standard deviations, particularly for U-Net++.
+Despite regional differences, U-Net and U-Net++ exhibited comparable overall performance and consistently outperformed SegFormer in terms of IoU and F1-score.
+In contrast, SegFormer consistently achieved slightly lower segmentation performance than U-Net and U-Net++ across all test regions.

-As described in Section \ref{Section4.2}, the flooded open (FO) class in the training data was labeled using the intensity of the pre- and post-flood VH and VV bands.
+As described in Section \ref{Section4.2}, the flooded open (FO) class in the training data was labeled using the pre- and post-flood VH and VV intensity channels.
 In contrast, the labels in the test data were manually annotated by human experts.
-For true positive FO pixels across three different test regions, the alignment score was consistently above 99\%.
-This demonstrates a strong alignment between the reference explanation derived from the labeling rule and the model explanations based on the expert-annotated test data.
+For true positive FO pixels across all three test regions, the alignment scores were consistently above 99\%.
+This demonstrates that the model explanations remain highly aligned with the reference explanation derived from the labeling rule, even when evaluated on test data independently annotated by human experts.